Financial-Times/contact-organiser/README.md

 To allow for a development verison of cmdb.js you may also define the following environmental variable to force runtime execution of a copy of cmdb.js from within the same directory as index.js.
 If the environmental variable is not present then the latest production npm verion of cmd.bjs will be used.

 - _LOCALCMDBJS_

+TODOs:

+- Try and remove encoding of URLs in cmdb.js encoding
+- Add two headers for pagination for Items, Pages, Links ( page before and after)
+- Add query strings to our AWS CMDB
+-- Special query strings : outputfields
+- page get all